-While progress has been made to enhance our internal control over financial reporting, we are still in the process of implementing these processes, procedures and controls.
-Additional time is required to complete implementation and to assess and ensure the sustainability of these procedures.
 We believe the above actions will be effective in remediating the material weaknesses described above and we will continue to devote significant time and attention to these remedial efforts.
-However, the material weaknesses cannot be considered remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded that these controls are operating effectively.
+The material weaknesses cannot be considered remediated until the applicable remedial controls operate for a sufficient period of time and management has concluded that these controls are operating effectively.